-The remaining approximately 90 percent of the project area was primarily covered by open fields and was suitable for shovel testing.
-As discussed above, vegetation in the vast majority of the project area consisted of tall grasses, with isolated deciduous trees being present on the southwest-facing slope (Figure 4) and in slightly greater concentrations bordering a small intermittent stream that traversed the project area in a shallow swale from north to south.
-A roughly triangular stand of secondary forest with moderate to dense understory surrounded the intermittent stream at the southwest boundary of the project area.
-This stand of secondary forest measured roughly 200 m (656 ft) from north to south and 115 m (377 ft) from east to west at its greatest extent, and represented the largest portion of the project area that was not covered by open fields.

-The gentle slope to the southwest and elevated areas immediately to the south and west of the parking lots were the most visibly prominent topographic features within the project area.
-These elevated areas appeared to represent the natural contours of the land, with the surface of the parking lots having been excavated downward during construction in order to create a level surface (Figure 5).
-A chain-link fence separated the undeveloped portions of the project area from the areas surrounding the two largest administrative and storage structures.
+At the time of the survey, the project area was covered by open fields and was suitable for shovel testing.
+As discussed above, vegetation in the vast majority of the project area consisted of tall grasses, with isolated deciduous trees being present on the southeast boundary.
+The gentle slope to the south was the most visibly prominent topographic feature within the project area.
+These elevated areas appeared to represent the natural contours of the land, (Figure 5).
+A chain-link fence separated the undeveloped portions of the project area from the surrounding areas.

 Surface visibility was generally minimal throughout the shovel tested portions of the project area due to grass coverage.
-However, many of the elevated areas immediately adjacent to the parking lots and roads had experienced significant erosion and had moderate to good surface visibility, though subsoil was generally present at or near the surface in these locations.
-At the extreme eastern edge of the project area, shovel tests excavated in level grassy areas on Transects 20-23 (see Figure 3) often contained heterogeneous soil that fill lacked recognizable natural stratigraphy.
-With the exception of the truncated or absent upper soil horizons observed in shovel tests excavated adjacent to elements of airport infrastructure, shovel tests excavated in the majority of the project area displayed intact profiles that generally corresponded with the soil series mapped in their respective locations.
-The weather during the survey was mostly sunny.
+However, many of the elevated areas in the north had moderate to good surface visibility, though subsoil was generally present at or near the surface in these locations.
+With the exception of the truncated or absent upper soil horizons observed in shovel tests excavated in the northeastern portion of the project area, shovel tests excavated in the majority of the project area displayed intact profiles that generally corresponded with the soil series mapped in their respective locations.
+The weather during the survey was mostly sunny and provided excellent field conditions.